CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 The encrypted zip file contains the un-encrypted zip file!

 For naming conventions for the data packages see [guidelines for data storage](howto_data_storage.md).

+## Transferring the confidential data to Puhti for further processing

 If uploading data to Puhti, you must make sure that the data ends up in the user group `project_2013016` or, if required, in your private group/project.